Jun 29 – Jul 12, 2020 | London, England

 Seating behind the Royal Box is very hard to find.
 As the Royal Box goes all the way down to the court, there is no 100 Level behind the Royal Box.
 Seats in sections ( aka Gangway ) 301 and 318 go up to rows Q and have excellent views behind the server and are considered some of the best seats at Wimbledon.

-The Court 1 is the other major featured show court at Wimbledon.
+The Court 1 is the other major featured show court at Wimbledon and new for 2019 will feature an expandable roof.
 Championship Tennis Tours sells excellent debenture level tickets for the Court 1 for every day through Thurday of the second week.
-Excellent matches are played each year on Court 1 with top players not always playing only on Center Court, as was the case with Roger Federer in 2018.
+Excellent matches are played each year on Court 1 with top players not always playing only on Center Court, as was the case with Roger Federer for example in 2018.

 View of Court 1